cloe-lang/doc/overview/concept.md

  effect
 ```

-Then, the loop which passes states around for every input are expanded over
+Then, the loop which passes states around for every input is expanded over
 time.

 ```